California Insurance Fraud Prevention Act (CIFPA)

 - Anyone who pays a referral service to procure clients for an insurance fraud scheme can be held liable under the Insurance Fraud Prevention Act

-Under the California IFPA, private citizens who bring suits to combat insurance fraud are called qui tam relators.
+Under the California Insurance Fraud Prevention Act, private citizens who bring suits to combat insurance fraud are called qui tam relators.
 Qui tam is short for a Latin phrase that means “in the name of the King.”
 Qui tam laws allow private citizens to sue in the name of the state.

-For their help in bringing the lawsuit, however, the relator is still entitled to a share of any money recovered.
-Under the IFPA, the relator is entitled to a minimum of 30 percent and a maximum of 50 percent of any settlement or trial award, depending on the circumstances.
+For their help in bringing original information about insurance fraud in a lawsuit, a California insurance fraud whistleblower is entitled to a share of any money recovered.
+Under CIFPA, the California qui tam relator is entitled to a minimum of 30 percent and a maximum of 50 percent of any settlement or trial award, depending on the circumstances.

 One lawsuit involved allegations that a chiropractor, Dr. Cruz, had submitted fraudulent claims for reimbursement to Geico.
 The complaint alleged that Dr. Cruz had engaged in upcoding and payment of improper referral fees when treating Geico car accident victims.
 Upcoding involves billing for a higher level of service than was actually performed.
 Deposition testimony and other evidence showed that Dr. Cruz had used billing “codes that inaccurately identified returning patients as new patients; she billed for reviewing seven X-rays when she took only five; and she presented claims using [billing] codes for ‘level four’ and ‘level five’ services, when she admitted in her deposition that those services” were never performed by her practice.